Hill, Gloucestershire: Industry and social structure

-Census data dating back to 1831 shows that the principal industry in Hill has been agriculture, accounting for approximately 75 percent of the workforce in 1831.
+Census data dating back to 1831 shows that the principal industry in Hill has been agriculture, accounting for approximately 75 per cent of the workforce in 1831.

 One product still currently farmed in Hill is rapeseed which is commonly grown for the oil-rich seeds used in the production of vegetable oil.
 The continuing existence of four working farms in Hill today indicates that agriculture is still of importance to the local economy.
 Historically the second-largest category of employment has been as labourers; this proportion, however, decreased throughout the end of the twentieth century to make way for an increase in professional employment.
-The employment in agriculture historically was male-dominated; census data from 1881 indicates that 80 percent of the employed women in Hill were employed in domestic service.
+The employment in agriculture historically was male-dominated; census data from 1881 indicates that 80 per cent of the employed women in Hill were employed in domestic service.
 According to the 2011 census, the largest proportions of employment in Hill were in the areas of manufacturing, education and retail.